tomminux/f5-udf-ocp-baremetal-blueprint/docs/procedure.md

 master-3.ocp.f5-udf.com   Ready    master   102s    v1.20.0+c8905da
 ```

-If you get an error like this, proceed to the following step, modifying the NGINX configuration and retry di "oc get nodes" command.
+If you get an error like this:

     root@ocp-web:~# oc get nodes
     Error from server (InternalError): an error on the server ("") has prevented the request from succeeding

+proceed to the following step, modifying the NGINX configuration and retry di "oc get nodes" command.

 ## ocp-worker{1,2,3} setup